emdash/udlang/manual.md

 runtime may decide to terminate in response to the behavior of a uDLang kernel.

-The exact shape of the input accepted by a uDLang kernel is specified through the use of `param` definitions.
+The exact shape of the input accepted and the output produced are specified by `input` and `output` delcarations, respectively.

 ## Side Effects ##